Ramsey Rural Museum has signed up to the Kids in Museums Manifesto. We are delighted to be on board and in the company of around 1000 other museums.

-We welcome school and community groups to Ramsey Rural Museum and we will work with you to plan a full or half day visit linked to your objectives.
+We welcome all school and community groups to Ramsey Rural Museum and we will work with you to plan a full or half day visit linked to your objectives.

 The museum exhibits can support many parts of the school curriculum.